 Etrion is an independent power producer that develops, builds, owns and operates utility-scale power generation plants in Japan.
-The Company owns and operates 44 MW of installed solar capacity in Japan.
-Etrion has 13 MW of solar projects under construction and several projects at different stages of development in Japan.
-The Company has three operational projects (ten solar park sites) and one project under construction (one solar park site) in Japan.
+The Company owns and operates 57 MW of installed solar capacity in Japan.
+Etrion has several projects at different stages of development in Japan.
+The Company has four operational projects (11 solar park sites).
 All operational projects in Japan benefit from revenues generated from 20 year feed-in-tariff ("FiT") power purchase agreements ("PPAs"), fixed price contracts with local utilities for all the electricity generated.

-Effective September 30, 2017, the Group no longer consolidates PV Salvador SpA, the subsidiary that owns the 70 MW Salvador solar power project in Northern Chile.
-Therefore, the Group's consolidated financial performance for the three months ended March 31, 2018, is not fully comparable with the same period in 2017.
+Effective September 30, 2017, the Group no longer consolidates PV Salvador SpA, the subsidiary that owns the 70 MW Salvador solar power project in northern Chile.
+Therefore, the Group's consolidated financial performance for the three and six months ended June 30, 2018, is not fully comparable with the same period in 2017.
 The Group has not restated previous year's figures because Salvador is still owned by the Group.
 See "Deconsolidation of Subsidiary" disclosures in MD&A for the year ended December 31, 2017 and the disclosure under "Financial Review" in this MD&A.